 Continually depicting the natural world, Arje Griegst series of rings in the second half of the nineties brings a new and highly articulated language to his ongoing fascination with the ocean.
 Opposite currents collide in gold crests and troughs, with rubies emulating rosy sunsets or diamonds suspended between rocaille swells.

-18K gold ring with a raw ruby
+18K yellow gold ring with a raw ruby

 Made in Denmark